jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

 to provide a shave space for other autistic kids in minecraft, away from the bullying, discrimination and harassment.
 This idea helped protect autistic kids
+# January 20th, 2026
+Technology can make society fairer by providing universal access to education through the internet and free learning platforms.
+In the past, high-quality information was often locked behind expensive schools or geographic barriers, meaning only wealthy people could get ahead.
+Now, a student in a remote village can access the same world-class lessons as someone in a major city using just a smartphone.
+This matters because it levels the playing field, giving everyone a chance to succeed based on their talent, and hard work rather than where they were born or how much money they have.